About The Foundation

 "Knowledge is power, but applied knowledge is powerful." – Marta Washington Gore

-The Marta Washington Gore Foundation is a mentorship and schlorship foundation that raises funds to provide scholarships that honor the legacy of Marta Washington Gore, a prominent educator in McKinney ISD who dedicated her career to investing in her students and inspiring them to pursue higher education.
-Her passion for teaching and commitment to empowering young minds laid the foundation for countless students to achieve their academic and career goals.
+The Marta Washington Gore Foundation is a mentorship and scholarship foundation that raises funds to award scholarships honoring the legacy of Marta Washington Gore and Phyllis Washington, who were prominent educators and dedicated their careers to investing in students and inspiring them to pursue higher education.
+Their passion for teaching and commitment to empowering young minds laid the foundation for countless students to achieve their academic and career goals.

 Meet Marta "Ladybug"